Civil Society at the CSP

 How do you apply to have a representative from your civil society organization attend the CSP?

-The CSP General Committee has developed an online registration portal to streamline the application and review process.
-Registration is not yet open for CSP-26, which is currently scheduled for 29 November – 3 December 2021.
-For the most up-to-date information about application requirements, please visit the OPCW’s web page for CSP-26 here.
+The OPCW CSP General Committee has developed an online registration portal to streamline the application and review process.
+As of 2021, the OPCW is using Indico as its event registration platform.
+The OPCW’s General Committee is responsible for reviewing applications and deciding which NGOs are approved.
+Registration is now closed for CSP-27, which is currently scheduled for 28 November – 2 December 2022.
+For the most up-to-date information about the Conference, please visit the OPCW’s web page for CSP-27 here.

 What role does an approved civil society organization play at the CSP?